-- --solr solr_uri: Directs solrct1 to a SolrCloud web API available at a given URI.
+- --solr solr\uri: Directs solrctl to a SolrCloud web API available at a given URI.
 This option is required for hosts running outside of SolrCloud.
-A sample URI might be: http://host1.cluster.com:8983/solr. - --zk zk_ensemble: Directs solrct1 to a particular ZooKeeper coordination service ensemble.
+A sample URI might be: http://host1.cluster.com:8983/solr. - --zk zk\ensemble: Directs solrctl to a particular ZooKeeper coordination service ensemble.
 This option is required for hosts running outside of SolrCloud.
-For example: host1.cluster.com:2181,host2.cluster.com:2181/solr. - --jaas jaas.conf: Used to identify a JAAS configuration that specifies the principal with permissions to modify solr metadata.
+For example: - host1.cluster.com:2181,host2.cluster.com:2181/solr.
+Output from solrctl commands that use the zkcli option is sent to /dev/null, so no results are displayed. - -- jaas jaas.conf: Used to identify a JAAS configuration that specifies the principal with permissions to modify solr metadata.
 The principal is typically "solr".
-In a Kerberos-enabled environment where solr metadata is protected using ZooKeeper ACLs, modifying metadata using solrctl requires this parameter. - --help: Prints help. - --quiet: Suppresses most solrctl messages.
+In Kerberos-enabled environments where ZooKeeper ACLs protect solr metadata, you must use this parameter if you want to use solrctl to modify metadata. - --help: Prints help. - --quiet: Suppresses most solrctl messages.